WordPress Media Library Explained for Newbies: How to Upload + Best Plugins

 Conclusion

-WordPress Media Library’s organization tools are quite limited, but you can fix it using previously discussed media library plugins:
+And although its organization tools are quite limited, you can fix that using previously discussed media library plugins:

 We hope this article will help you to organize your WordPress Media Library and improve your site.